Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

-# Component-based Applications
+# Component Based Applications

-The component-based application is a Tizen application model.
+The component based application is a Tizen application model.
 This application model enables you to create an application that provides multiple components in one process.
-In the component-based application model, there are two types of components.
+In the component based application model, there are two types of components.
 Each component type has its own lifecycle:

-- Service-component: The service-component has a lifecycle for managing non-UI services.
+- Service component: The service component has a lifecycle for managing non-UI services.
-- Frame-component: The frame-component has a lifecycle for managing UI resources.
+- Frame component: The frame component has a lifecycle for managing UI resources.

-You can add components to the component-based applications.
-The registered components create instances when the component-based application receives a launch request.
+You can add components to the component based applications.
+The registered components create instances when the component based application receives a launch request.

-The main component-based application API features include:
+The main component based application API features include:

 - Application states

-  A Tizen native component-based application [transitions through various states](#application_states) during its lifecycle.
+  A Tizen native component based application [transitions through various states](#application_states) during its lifecycle.

 - Application event callbacks

-  The component-based application can receive application state change events.
+  The component based application can receive application state change events.
 You can register [callbacks for these events](#application_register) to react to them.

-- Frame-component states
+- Frame component states

-  A frame-component [transitions through various states](#frame_component_states) during its lifecycle.
+  A frame component [transitions through various states](#frame_component_states) during its lifecycle.

-- Frame-component event callbacks
+- Frame component event callbacks

-  The component-based application can receive frame-component state change events.
+  The component based application can receive frame component state change events.
 You can register [callbacks for these events](#frame_component_callbacks) to react to them.

-- Service-component states
+- Service component states

-  A service-component [transitions through various states](#service_component_states) during its lifecycle.
+  A service component [transitions through various states](#service_component_states) during its lifecycle.

-- Service-component event callbacks
+- Service component event callbacks

-  The component-based application can receive service-component state change events.
+  The component based application can receive service component state change events.
 You can register [callbacks for these events](#service_component_callbacks) to react to them.

 - Application behavior attributes